Your Subtitle text

 Agility Classes

 The Westmoreland County Obedience Training Club offers the area’s most comprehensive agility training program.
 From the beginning, the obstacles are introduced in a positive, safe and non-threatening way.
 Progression is made from Beginners to Intermediate, to Advanced and then to the Competition Levels.
-Obstacles are taught in conjuction with handling techniques, sequences, gradually building to running an entire course.
+Obstacles are taught in conjunction with handling techniques, sequences, gradually building to running an entire course.

 Level I - Dogs and handlers are taught the fundamentals, obstacles, and some beginning handler techniques.
 Dogs in this class must know come, sit, down, stay (for short periods of time) and must walk under control beside the handler.